The 2020 Democratic National Convention: What to know

 Entertainment

-Beyond the slate of politicians, the 2020 DNC will also include a variety of Hollywood artists, headlined by Billie Eilish and John Legend.
+Beyond the slate of politicians, the 2020 DNC will also include a variety of musicians, headlined by Billie Eilish and John Legend.

 Also performing will be Leon Bridges, Billy Porter, The Chicks (formerly known as The Dixie Chicks) and more